Sami-Krim/h-m-recommendation/README.md

-# Semantic discovery vs. transactional rrecision: LLMs for Fashion Recommendation
+# Semantic discovery vs. transactional precision: LLMs for Fashion Recommendation

 This research project evaluates three distinct paradigms in recommendation systems using the **H&M Personalized Fashion Recommendations** dataset.
 We compare a semantic "style explorer" (LoRA-LLM) against a "behavioral specialist" (Hybrid VAE) and a traditional collaborative filtering baseline (BPR).